 Can a bath help to treat a fever?

-While scientific evidence is limited, a warm bath is still considered an age-old remedy for cooling down a fever.
+While scientific evidence is limited, a is still considered an age-old remedy for cooling down a fever.
 Aim for a temperature of lukewarm water (80°F to 90°F or 27°C to 32°C), and don’t take a bath if you’re feeling dizzy or unsteady.
 If you start to shiver, you’ll need to increase the temperature of your bath.
 Shivering means your body is trying to raise its temperature, which can make a fever worse.

 Check with your doctor to see if detox baths are safe for you to try.
 Pregnant women, children, and people with impaired kidney function should not take detox baths.
 (Your body may not be able to rid itself of excess magnesium if your kidneys are impaired.)

 Always drink plenty of water before, during, and after a detox bath.
 Also, get out of the bath immediately if you’re shivering, or feel dizzy or faint.

 There are different recipes for detox baths, depending on your symptoms.
 You can take detox baths once a week to start.
 Watch for signs such as dry skin or dehydration.